 With the thick and super soft 3.15-inch mattress of this camping tent, you can guarantee a comfortable sleep amidst the wilderness.

-You don't have to bring in an extra mattress.
-According to the label, it can fit up to 3 person with a total weight of up to 260 kg or around 573 lbs.
+You don’t have to bring in an extra mattress.
+According to the label, it can fit up to 3 people with a total weight of up to 260 kg or around 573 lbs.

 The extendable ladder system of this overlander tent is 7.6 feet high which can fully reach the ground.
 The ladder is made of aluminum and it is lightweight, sturdy, and has a weight capacity of 300 kg.